HeloiseS/atlasvras/_sources/models.rst

 With these data we create a **balanced** training set and an **unbalanced** validation set that we will use to check that our models generalise decently and to tune some hyperparameters.
+We do this by randomly sampling the alerts *before* balancing, selecting 15% to be our validation set.
+Then we balance what's left to create the training set.

 .. note::
    We do not call it a **test set** because it isn't : we use it to check our models